Doenet/DoenetTools/README.md

 ### Stop the containers
 Option 1: Use `ctrl+c` in the terminal that you started them with.

 Option 2: Stop all four containers using whatever docker interface you have.
-The containers are "node", "apache", "mysql", and "php".
+The containers are "doenet_docker_node", "doenet_docker_apache", "doenet_docker_mysql", and "doenet_docker_php".

 ### Re-build the containers.
 If you need to re-build the containers for whatever reason, run `$ npm run docker:build`.
 Not to be confused with `$ npm run build` which will build the website for production.

 ### Directly access the database
 The database is exposed to your local machine by port 3306.
-You can use a program such as Sequel Pro (Mac), MySQLWorkbench (Most OS), or the MySQL CLI. to interact with the database directly.
+You can use a program such as Sequel Pro (Mac), MySQLWorkbench (Most OS), or the MySQL CLI to interact with the database directly.

 If port 3306 is in use, you can change the port in the `docker-compose.yml` file:
 ```yaml